jeremy9k27/data-scouting-for-wingers/README.md

 A second dataframe (df2) was then created to contain only the relevant data from df1.
 As there is no "winger" position on FBRef, it contained all attackers (players listed as FW, FW-MF, or MF-FW). df2 also included the 4 aftormentioned stats as well as other key information like age, minutes, and npxG+xAG p90. npxG+xA per 90 was used as an additional filter to rule out players who have good skills, but lack end-product contribution.
 5 new columns were also added to df2, them being the percentile ranks of each players 4 stats and npxG+xAG p90 within this group of attackers.

 The final dataframe (df3) was made by applying filters.
-Only players above the 60th percentile in in each of the 5 stats and were 25 years old or younger were included. df3 was then ranked in descending order by their average percentile of the 5 stats to obtain a rough ranking of the final players.
+Only players who played over 10 90s in the 2022-23 domestic season, were above the 60th percentile in each of the 5 stats, and were 25 years old or younger were included. df3 was then ranked in descending order by their average percentile of the 5 stats to obtain a rough ranking of the final players.

 **Results**